cosmos/cosmos-sdk/x/gov/README.md

 ### Vote

 Once `ActiveParam.MinDeposit` is reached, voting period starts.
 From there, bonded Atom holders are able to send `MsgVote` transactions to cast their vote on the proposal.
+Chains have the ability to limit voting to certain account having a minimum stake.
+This parameter is called `MinStakeToVote` and is set to 0 by default.

 ```protobuf reference
 https://github.com/cosmos/cosmos-sdk/blob/v0.47.0-rc1/proto/cosmos/gov/v1/tx.proto#L92-L108